Note

 # For suitable options, see the 'Diverging colormaps' section in:

-# http://matplotlib.org/stable/gallery/color/colormap_reference.html
+# https://matplotlib.org/stable/gallery/color/colormap_reference.html

 anom_cmap = "bwr"